5 stocks I want to buy in 2022

 Our hybrid investing approach has been both very successful and very simple over these 15 years, an approach I believe many investors can easily replicate for great investing results:

 - Approach #1 – we own a number of Canadian dividend paying stocks for income and growth.
-We own nearly 30 different Canadian stocks within our non-registered account and across our Tax Free Savings Accounts (TFSAs).
+At the time of this post we own nearly 30 different Canadian stocks within our non-registered account and across our Tax Free Savings Accounts (TFSAs).
 We own these stocks because we believe buying and holding our DIY bundle of Canadian dividend-paying stocks will, over time, provide some steady monthly income for future wants and needs in retirement.

 This way, via approach #2 we can largely set and forget part of our investment approach.